OllieBurke/gaps_tdi/README.md

     year = {2025}
     }
 ```
----

-*This project contributes to the understanding of data gap propagation in space-based gravitational wave detectors, specifically focusing on the Time-Delay Interferometry techniques used in the LISA mission.*
----

 *This project contributes to the understanding of data gap propagation in space-based gravitational wave detectors, specifically focusing on the Time-Delay Interferometry techniques used in the LISA mission.*